aisu-programming/aisu-programming/README.md

 # Hi!👋🏻 I'm Aisu.🧊 A Taiwanese student.

-Bachelor cadindate in Computer Science (CS) at National Taiwan Normal University (NTNU).
+Bachelor candate in Computer Science (CS) at National Taiwan Normal University (NTNU).

 Deep learning enthusiast but still working hard on it.